Montgomery St. Peter Montgomery St. Peter

 Covent Garden.
 A bar with the world’s largest collection of Australian made gins.
 Come here for a gin tasting or round of craft cocktails.

 Jungle Bar.
-A dimly light and tropical feeling tiki bar with all the classic tiki drinks and rum cocktails like the mai tai, pina colada, painkiller and navy’s grog.
+A dimly lit and tropical feeling tiki bar with all the classic tiki drinks and rum cocktails like the mai tai, piña colada, painkiller and navy’s grog.

 Barbossa Bar & Bottle.
 A rum bar and restaurant in East Banks with a wide range of cocktails, rums and island inspired tapas dishes.
 Try the Zombie & the Ship is Wrecked.